-*Watch the full story in the video above*
+*Watch the full story in the video below*

 The landmark High Court decision to hold the Ministry for Primary Industries responsible for approving the imports that led to the kiwifruit disease PSA taking hold in New Zealand has significant implications for the Government.
 That’s according to Bell Gully partner Tim Smith, an expert in systemic failure and state liability.